reritom/KeepFresh/README.md

 This was developed for the usecase of hot-reloading in a Docker container where the host has a volume mount in the container.

+Currently the provided directory is searched recursively for all file types, with the ability to ignore certain directories.

 ## Installation
 ```
 pip install keepfresh
 ```
-Which will install watchme as a command.
+Which will install `keepfresh` as a command.

 ```
 usage: keepfresh [-h] [-i I] [-d D] [-e E [E ...]] [-a] [-c C [C ...]] [-l]